davidkayce/davidkayce/README.md

 ![Rick and Morty banner](https://github.com/davidkayce/davidkayce/blob/master/banner.jpg)

 I'm a self taught web developer.
 I primarily write frontend code but I do backend stuff too.
-I try to do interesting stuff with my time here and impact as many people as I can.
+I try to do interesting stuff with my time here and learn from as many people as I can.

 ### 💬 Ask me about
 - New technologies (I love learning new tech concepts and I dabble a lot in upcoming tech)
 - Unorthodox/Interesting ways of applying technology and tech concepts

-### 🌱 I’m currently learning
-I am currently exploring WebAssembly (using AssemblyScript) a little Rust and ZigLang for systems programming, clean architecture and distributed computing.
-If you have something interesting and need some help, be sure to reach out. i would be glad to help as much as I can.

-### 🤔 I’m looking for help with
-- I am looking for oppportunities to teach

 ### Languages and Tools: